Tesla Vision And Mission Statement in the AI Era

 Breaking down the Tesla business model

-- In-house manufacturing: when Tesla started to execute its business model, back in the early 2000s, it thought it could mostly outsource parts of the car, and create an electric vehicle, out of those.
+- In-house manufacturing: when Tesla started to execute its business model back in the early 2000s, it thought it could mainly outsource parts of the car, and create an electric vehicle out of those.
 Yet, they soon realized this assumption was completely off.
-Not only they didn’t manage to secure proper parts for the vehicles, but none wanted to risk to have electric vehicles that could have caught fire.
+Not only did they not manage to secure proper parts for the vehicles, but none wanted to risk having electric vehicles that could have caught fire.
 Instead, if Tesla wanted to make its business plan viable it had to build its own manufacturing centers.
 It took years for the company to do that, and it’s starting to pay off today.
 Now Tesla has various manufacturing facilities, called gigafactories.

 - Energy storage and generation: another key element to make the Tesla business model scalable is the ability of drivers to find electric stations around the country, and to quickly charge the cars.
 That is why, over the years, Tesla has been ramping up its electric generation and storage arm.